apache/qpid-proton/c/docs/logging.md

 * Frame
 * Raw

-These string are equivalent to the frame and raw frame protocol traces from `PN_TRACE_FRM` and `PN_TRACE_RAW`, they will ignore any '+' appended to them.
+These strings are equivalent to the frame and raw frame protocol traces from `PN_TRACE_FRM` and `PN_TRACE_RAW`, they will ignore any '+' appended to them.
 For example:

     PN_LOG='frame' ./proton_program